robolivable/beaves/README.md

 Beacon Jeeves (Beaves) is a BLE-based proximity sentry that can manage switches over Raspberry Pi's GPIO.
 It uses `GPIO17` and `GPIO27` as a backup.

+#### iPhone users

+Beaves doesn't work with iPhones with enabled MAC address randomization.
+If you want to use an iPhone with Beaves you must disable this feature.

 ### BLE agent service

 This app depends on bt-agent utils to facilitate pairing. `start-agent.sh` manages the agent.
 Configure and install the `.service` files (using `systemctl`) in this project to run both the agent and Beaves on a Raspberry Pi.